How Can You Land a Job After (Or During) Business School?

 Some jobs tend to be more desirable for business graduates than others because of compensation, employment statistics, job growth projections, and work-life balance.
 Taking a look at such rankings can give students a better idea of what jobs are currently on the rise and offer the most promising careers.

-According to U.S. News & World Report, medical and health services manager is the best business job at the moment, likely due to the recent growth of the health sector brought on by the COVID-19 pandemic.
+Recent trends show roles in medical and health services are popular likely due to the recent growth of the health sector brought on by the COVID-19 pandemic.
 Marketing manager and financial manager are also among the top five, typically commanding a six-figure salary.
 Management consultant and business operation manager are expected to keep a steady rise in the following years thanks to the constant demand of professionals for such positions.

 Start six months before your program ends